FOCUS-In corporate crackdown, U.S. SEC takes aim at executive pay

 But Allison Lee, a Democratic Commissioner who was a senior enforcement attorney with the agency from 2015 to 2018, told Reuters in an interview that the 2002 power has been "underutilized."

-While Lee said she could not comment on enforcement probes over which she now has no oversight, she said of the power: "I'd like to see us ensure we are vindicating the recourse it provides for shareholders."
+While Lee said she could not comment on enforcement probes, she said of the power: "I'd like to see us ensure we are vindicating the recourse it provides for shareholders."

 ACCOUNTABILITY